KennyNDang/3033-Midterm-201810/README.md

 ## Description

-The Grade Calculator application will be used to calculate student&#39;s grades for a single course.
+The Grade Calculator application will be used to calculate student's grades for a single course.
 A course will be comprised of the same 5 areas for grades:

 1. Homework
 2. Quiz